A 501c3 Tax Exempt Non-Profit Corporation

 Poet, storyteller, and essayist Roberto Carlos Garcia is a self-described “sancocho […] of provisions from the Harlem Renaissance, the Spanish Poets of 1929, the Black Arts Movement, the Nuyorican School, and the Modernists.”
 Garcia is rigorously interrogative of himself and the world around him, conveying “nakedness of emotion, intent, and experience,” and he writes extensively about the Afro-Latinx and Afro-diasporic experience.
+Roberto's third book [Elegies] is forthcoming from Flower Song Press.
 His second poetry collection, black / Maybe, is available from Willow Books.
 Roberto’s first collection, Melancolía, is available from Červená Barva Press.

 Ann Davenport is a writer, translator, mentor, editor, intuitive, and devotee of fresh bread.
 She loves bread almost as much as she love words.